Dimmzy/searching-algorithms-server/README.md

 > end

-The cell locations should denote the cost for the specific cell. *cost of -1 is blocked cell.
+The cell locations should denote the cost for the specific cell. *cost of -1 is blocked cell*.

 For example: